Texas a linchpin in Biden's Super Tuesday strategy

 The nominating contests begin in February in Iowa and New Hampshire.
 Biden trails Pete Buttigieg, mayor of South Bend, Indiana, and U.S. Senator Bernie Sanders in those states, which offer just 65 pledged delegates overall.

-Given Biden’s strength with African-Americans and, to a lesser extent, Latino voters, his campaign has long focused on strategy less reliant on wins in those early states, which are overwhelmingly white, in favor of a long-term effort to rack up delegates in larger, more diverse states.
+Given Biden’s strength with African-Americans and, to a lesser extent, Latino voters, his campaign has long focused on a strategy less reliant on wins in those early states, which are overwhelmingly white, in favor of a long-term effort to rack up delegates in larger, more diverse states.

 More than 1,300 delegates will be awarded on Super Tuesday, and Biden’s campaign believes the delegate allocation method in Texas gives him a leg up there.